krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/course/Chapter 3/Express/express.md

 The first one should always be the second-to-last middleware function.
 Because it will hit by any requests not matching any predefined routes.
 That would be path unmatched or verb unmatched.

 The second one is the last piece of our middlewares.
 It is special because it has 4 parameters.
-Express knows it is final error handling middleware based on the number of the function.
+Express knows it is final error handling middleware based on the number of the arguments of the function.
 So Express will pass the error object which we passed to the `next()` function to this special function as the first argument.
 We can get HTTP status code and error message from this error object.

+Only if our code runs smoothly to reach the penultimate middleware function, the error object will be created by `createError()` function.
+What if an error occurred before `createError()` being called?
+In that case, our last error-handling middleware will receive an error without the `status` property.
+So we have to check if `error.status` available and assign `500` in case it is not.

 ## Miscellaneous